-In-Group Activities: Every module students will participate in a variety of in-group learning activities - ranging from discussions to written exercises.
+In-Group Activities: In every module, students will participate in a variety of in-group learning activities - ranging from discussions to written exercises.
 Both quality and quantity of learning activity participation will be assessed.

 Group Participation: Each group is expected to meet as often as agreed upon in order to deliver the highest quality assignments.
 Group meetings can be completed in person, or in a virtual environment.
-However, each group member must be present during the meeting (must not be engaged in other activities such as driving, etc.).
+However, each group member must be fully present during the meeting for full credit (must not be engaged in other activities such as driving, etc.).

-Group Meeting Minutes: Each group is expected to meet once a week, except the weeks when meeting with the professor.
-The meeting minutes for each meeting should be uploaded in eClass/Moodle at 2:00pm on the Sunday before the end of the module.
-The group minutes should include information regarding group planning, facilitation and evaluation of group work.
+Group Meeting Minutes: Each group is expected to meet once a week.
+The meeting minutes for each meeting should be uploaded in eClass/Moodle at the designated time.
+The group minutes should include information regarding group planning, facilitation, and evaluation of group work.
 A 'Meeting Minutes Template' can be found in eClass/Moodle.

 Online discussions: This is an interactive class requiring active learning techniques.
 In order to maximize your learning, online participation is required.
-Students will have online class discussions, based on selected topics that will be graded.
+You will have online class discussions, based on selected topics, that will be graded.
 Both quality and quantity of participation will be evaluated.
 The discussion will help reinforce the materials covered in class and out of class reading.
 All posts should reflect college level writing skills and also reflect the student's preparation time.
 Guidelines for online posts can be found on eClass.
+Generative AI use in writing and responding to discussion posts is not allowed; if detected, each instance will be treated according to the guidelines provided below.